TobitSoftware/chayns-components/src/react-chayns-combobox/README.md

-# SelectButton-Component #
+# ComboBox-Component #

-The SelectButton-Component is part of the *chayns-components*-Package.
+The ComboBox-Component is part of the *chayns-components*-Package.
 You can install it with the following command:

     npm install -S chayns-components@latest